How the GP can support a person with dementia

 Provides information and links about GPs, community care and health care services in Northern Ireland.

 Patient and Client Council (Northern Ireland)

-Offers help and advice to someone making a complaint about health or social care services in Northern Ireland.
+Provides an independent voice on health and social care issues, and offers help and advice to someone making a complaint about health or social care services in Northern Ireland.

-Last reviewed: July 2013
+Last reviewed: September 2016

-Next review due: July 2016
+Next review due: September 2019

 This factsheet has also been reviewed by people affected by dementia.

 A list of sources is available on request.